 What is Supported

-SQL Server replication supports the automatic failover of the publisher and the automatic failover of transactional subscribers.
-Merge subscribers can be part of an availability group, however manual actions are required to configure the new susbcriber after a failover.
-Availability Groups cannot be combined with Websync and SQL Server Compact scenarios.
+SQL Server replication supports the automatic failover of the publisher, the automatic failover of transactional subscribers, and the manual failover of merge subscribers.
+The failover of a distributor on an availability database is not supported.
+AlwaysOn cannot be combined with Websync and ssNoVersion Compact scenarios.

 For transactional replication, use the following steps to configure and failover a subscriber availability group:

 Before creating the subscription, add the subscriber database to the appropriate AlwaysOn availability group.

 Add the subscriber's availability group Listener as a linked server to all nodes of the availability group.
 This step ensures that all potential failover partners are aware of and can connect to the listener.